Code-Institute-Submissions/Frenchisfun/README.md

     - On page load:

     - Enter name modal:
-        - Checked that the 'welcome' modal appeared on page load.
+        - Checked that the 'enter name' modal appeared on page load.
         - Clicked on the button to start the game without entering a name.
 Validation appeared as intended.
         - Clicked outside the modal to make sure that the player could not bypass the modal without entering a name.
 Also pressed Esc.
         - Checked to ensure that validation text appeared when the text field was left blank.